|Years||1989 World Championships (4x 6th)|

 Annabel continues to work as an artist, exhibiting her current series of paper cuts and prints of the human form in motion in various galleries, and taking a range of commissions.
-Her artwork is available direct and through Rock the Boat which she sold after the birth of her children.
+Her artwork is available direct from her and through Rock the Boat which she sold after the birth of her children.

 Women’s boat race funding

 Annabel has been involved in campaigning against a wide range of injustices that have touched her life ever since she was first in the Oxford women’s Blue Boat in 1987.
 Back then, press coverage of the women’s boat race was still very much of the “Who knew?
 There’s a women’s boat race too!” type and invariable referred to the crew members as ‘girls’ (one that still lurks today in the reporting of women’s sport), but the squad managed to raise the profile of the very different funding mechanisms the women’s and men’s squads received (the papers quote her and Ali Gill, who was OUWBC President, as stating that the women received £1,000 a year from the university whilst Beefeater Gin had just committed to sponsorship of £55,000 a year for the men), although this involved her being described by the Evening Standard as “an Amazonian oarsperson” in an article whilst in another paper, it’s depressing that even a female journalist felt she had to refer to members of the crew “giggling” while being interviewed, and to describe Annabel as “pre-Raphaelite” [because of her long, wavy hair; she certainly didn’t have a tendency to lie around on draped in velvet and wildflowers – Ed.].